rschm007/Tech_Blog/README.md

 # Installation

 Add a .env file to the root of the project.

-You will also need to use npm install to install the packages.
-This project uses the following dependencies: bcrypt, connect-session-sequelize, dotenv, express, express-handlebars, express-session, mysql2, nodemon, path, sequelize
+Clone the repo, navigate to the root folder, and add a .env file to the root.

+Run the following commands from the CLI:

+Run Test;
+`npm run test`

+Seed DB;
+`npm run seed`

+Start Server;
+`npm start server`

 # Usage